esyasi/MuN/README.md

 # Project MuN
-## Emergence of cooperation
+## An Institutional Theory for Evolution of Universal Cooperation
-Understanding reasons behind human cooperation is puzzling.